General Program Requirements:

 The doctoral dissertation is an original theory-based research study that makes a significant contribution to the field of Public Health.
 It should expand existing knowledge and demonstrate the student's mastery of theory and research methods, particularly within a concentration or specialty area.
 The research should be rigorous, while upholding the ethics and standards of the field.
 It is expected that the study will result in publication and presentation to professional audiences.

 To fulfill the dissertation requirement, students must prepare and orally defend the final dissertation in a public meeting.
 Students should present their plans for publishing their dissertation as part of their defense.
-Students must be enrolled continuously for at least 3 credits of dissertation research until their dissertation is successfully defended.
+Students must be enrolled continuously in HPM 9999 until their dissertation is successfully defended.
 The Graduate School requires a minimum of 2 credits of HPM 9999.
 Students must be enrolled in the term that they graduate.

 The Dissertation Examining Committee (DEC) consists of the DAC plus at least one additional external reviewer.
 The external reviewer must be doctorally prepared.
 If this person is not a member of the Temple University Graduate Faculty, s/he must be approved by the Director of Graduate Studies, the Dean of the College, and the Graduate School to take part in the final dissertation examination.
 The DEC evaluates the student’s written dissertation and oral defense, including the student’s ability to articulate orally the research question; methodological approach; primary findings; interpretation of the findings; and implications for theory, research, and practice.
 The DEC votes to pass or fail the dissertation and the defense at the conclusion of the public presentation.